When Oliver was 14 years old, he became the youngest person in Australia to receive a Seeing Eye Dog, Sadie – courtesy of Vision Australia.

 Gary Myer’s art is immediately identifiable in Australia, with a deep connection to the outback landscape and a passion for the country’s history.
 Having held over 45 solo exhibitions – the first at Brisbane’s Dunwell Gallery, Rowe’s Arcade Brisbane in 1971, Gary’s artworks are highly sought after by collectors in Australia and overseas.
 His engaging interpretation of the Australian landscape has led to overseas exhibitions in Brighton, England and in Shanghai, China.

 His style is unique, abandoning the traditional norms of landscape painting.

 Currently he is represented in six galleries across the eastern States including Tasmania, and exhibits on a regular basis with Kevin Hill, as a top ten Australian Artist.
 He is an exhibitor and visiting tutor at the Sydney Art School and tutors for the Combined Art Societies of Sydney as well as from his own studio.

 Paul Jarman is a widely acclaimed Australian composer, performer, musical director, conductor and educator.
 Paul has written more than 170 commissioned choral works and has contributed another 100 school and town anthems.

-As a cultural ambassador he has performed extensively throughout Australia, Europe, Asia, North America and the Pacific in over 40 countries with theatre productions, dance ensembles, Aboriginal-Anglo Celtic performance groups, choirs and orchestras; in festivals, special events, schools and towns as a
+As a cultural ambassador he has performed extensively throughout Australia, Europe, Asia, North America and the Pacific in more than 40 countries with theatre productions, dance ensembles, Aboriginal-Anglo Celtic performance groups, choirs and orchestras.

 Paul has composed music for some of Australia’s major events including the Centenary of Federations, the Year of the Outback, The Olympic Arts Festival, The Rugby World Cup Opening Ceremony, United Nations Year of the Mountain, The Queensland 150th and the Australia Day Spectacular.